brettbeatty/colonel_elixir/README.md

 For apps that want to do timing-safe comparison of strings that might not be the same length but don't have a dependency on plug, should this library include a secure compare function?

-### Tag/Untag

-Pipe-able functions for wrapping/unwrapping values to/from tagged tuples.

 ### DateTime Comparison to Now

 Right now it takes a few steps to answer questions like "has this datetime passed?" or "was this